Kanazawa gold leaf Kanazawa haku

 Finally, it became possible to send the craft to markets all over Japan during the Meiji period (1868-1912) after Edo gold leaf stopped being produced.

 During World War I, the production process of Kanazawa gold leaf became increasingly machinery-based in order to keep up with global demand.
 Then, restrictions on the use of metals because of World War II had a devastating effect on the metal leaf industry.
 However, the craft was able to recover greatly during the postwar period as production was restored and the product range expanded.

 General Production Process

-- 1. Gold Alloy
+- 1. Gold alloy

-- 3. Preparation with Paper
+- 3. Preparation with paper

-- 5. Shitate (Cutting to Size)
+- 5. Cutting to size

-- 7. Zumi-no-Hiki-Ire (Inserting into the Beating Paper)
+- 7. Insertion into the beating paper

 - 8. Beating

-The whole top and bottom of the stack are covered by bag leather and held firmly by pasted milk leather.
-The whole stack is then mechanically beaten at a constant 700 strokes per minute, ensuring rapid finishing and uniform product quality.
+The whole top and bottom of the stack are covered by bag leather and held firmly by leather.
+The stack is mechanically beaten at a constant seven hundred strokes per minute, ensuring rapid finishing and uniform product quality.